sudeeprp/default-coding/modeling-needed-capabilities.md

 It needs to have a verification mechanism

 ---

 ![developers](images/developers.png)
 `Exercise: Make a representation of installation for developers`

 The implementation needs to

 be flexible / portable

 for compatibility

 ---

 The implementation needs to

-be architected with strong alignment between customer need and platform
+architect with strong alignment between customer need and platform

 for reusing existing software (COTS)

 ---

 The implementation needs to

 have a good interface + logging